microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Resources/EnvironmentSetUp/HelmCharts/README.md

 -- List databases
 SHOW DATABASES;

+--Create wth database
+CREATE DATABASE wth;

 -- Set default database to wth
 USE wth

 -- Show tables in wth database

 SHOW TABLES;

 ```

-## Uninstalling the MySQL from Kubernetes
+## Uninstalling the MySQL from Kubernetes (only if you need to cleanup and try the helm deployment again)

 Use this to uninstall the MySQL instance from Kubernetes cluster